Zakaria Amara: Trial

+Imprisonment and parole

 A week before his sentence Amara released a public statement apologizing for his actions and renouncing extremism.

 While serving his sentence, Amara received a letter in September 2015 saying his Canadian citizenship had been revoked, making it possible he would be deported to Jordan when he gets out of prison.
 On February 25, 2016, the Canadian government introduced legislation that could allow Amara to regain his Canadian citizenship.
 Immigration Minister Ahmed Hussen confirmed during an interview in March 2017 that Amara's citizenship would be restored following Bill C-6's passage, and on June 19, 2017 he regained his Canadian citizenship.
 Amara was the only person whose citizenship was stripped under the Conservative government's Bill C-24.

+Amara was granted day parole in November 2022 and has since found employment.
+In a decision to extend his parole in 2023, a panel of the Parole Board of Canada described him as, "committed to [his] long-term rehabilitation and [his] reintegration into the community has gone well to date.”